Yangtse Incident: The Story of H.M.S. Amethyst: Plot

-On 19 April 1949, the Royal Navy frigate HMS Amethyst sails up the Yangtze River on her way to Nanking, the Chinese capital, to deliver supplies to the British Embassy.
+On 19 April 1949, the Royal Navy frigate HMS Amethyst sails up the Yangtze River on her way to Nanjing, the Chinese capital, to deliver supplies to the British Embassy.
 Suddenly, without warning, People's Liberation Army (PLA) shore batteries open fire and, after a heavy engagement, Amethyst lies grounded in the mud and badly damaged.
 HMS Consort attempts to tow Amethyst off the mud bank, but is herself hit several times and has to depart.
 A further rescue attempt by HMS London in consort with HMS Black Swan also comes under heavy fire and has to be aborted.

 Fifty-four of Amethyst's crew are dead, dying or seriously wounded, while others deteriorate from the tropical heat and the lack of essential medicines, including the ship's captain, who dies of his wounds.
-An attempt to evacuate the wounded is only partially successful - the officers of the Amethyst become aware that two seamen have been captured by the PLA and are being held at a nearby military hospital.
-Lieutenant-Commander John Kerans (Richard Todd), assistant naval attaché in nearby Nanking, is ordered to go to the beleaguered ship and take command.
+An attempt to evacuate the wounded is only partially successful – the officers of the Amethyst become aware that two seamen have been captured by the PLA and are being held at a nearby military hospital.
+Lieutenant-Commander John Kerans (Richard Todd), assistant naval attaché in nearby Nanjing, is ordered to go to the beleaguered ship and take command.